Sign up to our Newsletter

 If you’re applying to law school, you’re probably aware of the role that tier law schools play.
 Let’s break it down.

-These tiers help us get some sense of a law school's quality and reputation.
-But, these tiers aren't set in stone, and not everyone agrees on what each tier should include.
-For example, just last year, Yale University put out a statement criticizing this system despite being in the top spot for years.
+Law school tiers help us get some sense of a law school's quality and reputation.
+But they’re not set in stone, and not everyone agrees on what each tier should include.
+For example, Yale University criticized the tier system despite being in the top spot for years.

-Initially, it was all about prestige and reputation.
-But over time, they've come to consider factors like faculty quality, resources, job placement rates, and bar passage rates.
+Initially, tiers were all about prestige and reputation.
+But over time, they've considered factors like faculty quality, resources, job placement rates, and bar passage rates.
 So, while tiers are a good starting point, they're not the whole story.
-We'll dig deeper into the role they play and offer a list of tier 1 and tier 2 universities in the USA.

 List of Tier 1 Law Schools